 - What protective measures have been in place and how do you know if they are fully being utilized?

 Although, large corporations can better withstand major breaches, the story for small business does not always end as well.
 You’ve built a successful small business.
 You know the value of good planning.
 Cybersecurity needs to be part of your plan.
 Take advantage of the “free” guide EO Johnson is providing below.
-Make Cybersecurity Month your call to take action and protect your life and livelihood from cybercrime.

 Cybersecurity for small business can touch all aspects of the owner's livelihood and life.
 Download our FREE guide: 7 Security Leadership Questions Small Business Owners Should Be Asking About Cybersecurity and take the important steps for your security.